slushman/rosh/README.md

 Rosh includes support from Infinite Scroll in Jetpack.

-### So, is this an _s theme then?
+### So, is this an `_s` theme then?

-No. Rosh started out as a fork of _s, but was converted to a framework to make it simpler to update previously-built projects.
+No. Rosh started out as a fork of `_s`, but was converted to a framework to make it simpler to update previously-built projects.
 You will need to create and activate a child theme to use Rosh.